 Are you looking for the best childrens walking boots?
 We love getting outdoors and hiking as a family.
-From the short Peak District walks on our doorstep to more challenging multi day treks, such as the 5 day trek to Poon Hill in Nepal’s Himalayas.
+From the short Peak District walks, such as the Dovedale walk and Stanage Edge walk on our doorstep to more challenging multi day treks, such as the 5 day trek to Poon Hill in Nepal’s Himalayas.
 Our boys are now 4 and 5 years old and they can easily manage 10 km hikes, which I think is pretty good going, especially for our youngest.
 Plus, their hiking stamina has also proved helpful for our European city breaks.

 They are good little hikers and I put this down to the fact that we go hiking every weekend possible, LOTS of snacks, and GOOD children’s walking boots.
 Wellies are great for splashing in puddles, and trainers are fine for playing in the garden, but if you want to get some distance under those little legs, you need to ensure they have a quality pair of hiking boots that fit well and support their feet, without breaking the bank.

 Are you looking for boys hiking boots or girls hiking boots?
 I’ve done a lot of research into the best kid’s walking boots, so I thought I would share my findings with you.
 And remember, a good pair of kids hiking boots is not just for walking in the hills, they are our footwear of choice when we’re travelling to colder destinations like Iceland and Nepal, and also for our European city breaks.

 Click here to skip the research and see our vote for the best children’s hiking boots.

 There are lots of childrens walking boots out on the market, but I’ve focused on those that have sizes available for younger kids.
 So there are a couple of options here for toddler hiking boots.

 Things to consider when buying children’s walking boots